ethicalhub/react-etc/src/react-hooks/useRef/readme.md

 useRef is a React hook that returns a mutable object which persists across component re-renders.
 It can be used to store a value or reference that does not trigger re-renders when changed.

 - Accessing DOM elements directly.
 - Storing mutable values that do not require re-rendering.
+While useState is immutable, and cause rerenders

 const myRef = useRef(initialValue)
 - myRef: